-The Bee Informed Partnership at the University of Maryland and USDA Agricultural Research Service piloted a new service to aid beekeepers experiencing crashing hives that require immediate attention in the fall/winter of 2012-2013, and we are now offering this as a full scale service.
+The Bee Informed Partnership at the University of Maryland and USDA Agricultural Research Service piloted a new service in 2012-2013 to aid beekeepers experiencing crashing hives that require immediate attention, and we are now offering this as a full scale service.
 This long overdue initiative comes in the form of an ‘Emergency Response Kit,’ (ERK) aiming to gain a better understanding of the factors that contribute to colony loss.

 This ERK is designed to rule out causes of large scale, suspicious colony loss through small scale sampling and is similar to the USDA Animal Plant Health Inspection Service (APHIS) National Honey Bee Survey (NHBS) in sampling procedures and kit offerings.
 It does not provide a definitive answer as the cause of colony losses, but rather rules out certain causes.
 In total 16 hives will be sampled, 8 weak or crashing colonies and 8 healthy colonies, placing both groups in separate live bee boxes.
-Live bees will be tested at the North Carolina State Lab for viral loads.
-While live bees are collected as a combined sample, each of the 16 hives will be sampled at the individual level in a small alcohol bottle for processing Nosema, Varroa, and Tracheal mite levels at the University of Maryland.
+Live bees will be tested at the Beltsville ARS Bee Research Lab for viral loads.
+While live bees are collected as a combined sample, each of the 16 hives will be sampled at the individual level in a small salt water solution bottle for processing Nosema, and Varroa levels at the University of Maryland.
 Additionally, if desired, the beekeeper can gather pollen from hives and include this sample for pesticide analysis at cost.

 Although this is now a full scale service to beekeepers, we are still looking for input and suggestions as we desire to make this a convenient and useful package for all those wish to participate.

 Please Note: The Emergency Response Kits (ERKs) are for emergency use only.

 If you wish to use the ERK sampling kits for a different type of sample or different project please contact us at firstname.lastname@example.org for more information.